Pan Cooked Flounder Fillets

 Jambalaya Stuffed Peppers

-I had so much fun in the kitchen this week, making these pumpkin inspired stuffed peppers!
-We love jambalaya, and while I do make it now and then, this time I’ve gone a step further and used it as a stuffing for my beautiful orange bell peppers.
-The orange color really speaks to October, fall and Halloween!
+It’s been a while since I’ve made these pumpkin inspired stuffed peppers!
+I love jambalaya, and while I do make it now and then, this time I went a step further and used it as a stuffing for these beautiful orange bell peppers.
+The orange color really speaks to October, autumn and Halloween!

-Carving out the cute little jack-o-lantern faces took some patience!
-Were they Pinterest worthy?
+Carving out the cute little jack-o-lantern faces takes some patience!
+Are they Pinterest worthy?
 Probably not, but you get the idea!
 At any rate they were delicious.
 If you like comfort food with a spicy New Orleans kick give this one a try!
+What a fun way to spend time in the kitchen!

 Yield: 6-8 stuffed peppers, depending on size